maguire-lab/evolving_threat_detector/README.md

 ## Testing

 Testing is a crutial part of the development process, ensuring that our tool behaves as expected and that new changes do not introduce bugs.
 Before running the tests, make sure you have the necessary dependencies installed.
-You can do this by following the installation instructions in the usage section.
+You can do this by following the instructions in the installation section.

 To test the worklow on a minimal dataset you can use the test configuration (with -profile docker_conda) by executing the following command: